Netflix/lemur/docs/administration.rst

     Specifies which service will be delivering notification emails.
 Valid values are `SMTP` or `SES`

     .. note::
-        If using SMP as your provider you will need to define additional configuration options as specified by Flask-Mail.
+        If using SMTP as your provider you will need to define additional configuration options as specified by Flask-Mail.
         See: `Flask-Mail <https://pythonhosted.org/Flask-Mail>`_

         If you are using SES the email specified by the `LEMUR_MAIL` configuration will need to be verified by AWS before